zenodo/zenodo/docs/index.rst

    :end-before: Powered by Invenio

-**Powered by Invenio**: Zenodo is a small layer on top of `Invenio <http://invenio-software.org>`_, a free software suite enabling you to run your own ​digital repository on the web.
+**Powered by Invenio**: Zenodo is a small layer on top of `Invenio <http://inveniosoftware.org>`_, a free software suite enabling you to run your own digital repository on the web.

 Developers's Guide
 ------------------